RobinLe0/RobinLe0/CodeGuidelines.md

 Exceptions to this rule are...
 * binaries (`*.exe`/`*.dll`)
 * big binary resources (like video files/large image files/...)
-* headers of a used library
+* headers of another library

 If any of these exceptions is applied, it has to be documented in the corresponding `README.md` file.